-Action and Responsible Status Timing 2023/24 Annual Review Update (August 2024) Proposed Update Team(s) Team(s) 23/24 24/25 25/26 26/27 27/28 ENHA 5.1.1 Design and implement improvements to the Pickle Park.
-S&D I&E Completed ~ ~ Administration worked with The Pickle District to design and implement up Pickle Park (southern verge of Old Aberdeen Place), including: Levelling of block to increase usability; Compacted gravel pathways, areas with picnic benches, and 'eve at request of town team; Picnic benches, painted in colours at town team request; Relocation of sculpture walk poles to more purposeful and linked I and New planting and mulch.
+Action and 2023/24 Annual Review Update (August 2024) Proposed Update Team(s) Team(s) 23/24 24/25 25/26 26/27 27/28 ENHA NCED ENVIRONMENT 5.1.1 Design and implement improvements to the Pickle Park.
+S&D I&E Completed Administration worked with The Pickle District to design and implement upgrades to Pickle Park (southern verge of Old Aberdeen Place), including: • Levelling of block to increase usability; • Compacted gravel pathways, areas with picnic benches, and 'event area' at request of town team; • Picnic benches, painted in colours at town team request; • Relocation of sculpture walk poles to more purposeful and linked locations; and • New planting and mulch.
 The City led the project in collaboration with The Pickle District.
-The project funded through a combination of Town Team Grant funding, a \$15,000 grather RAC acquired by The Pickle District Town Team and in-kind support for City.
-Since completion of the upgrades in July 2023 the nearby businesses hav reported use of Pickle Park by the public and staff.
-The town team has als two events where the space has been well used by patrons, enhancing the experience of the event.
+The project was funded through a combination of Town Team Grant funding, a \$15,000 grant from the RAC acquired by The Pickle District Town Team and in-kind support from the City.
+Since completion of the upgrades in July 2023 the nearby businesses have reported use of Pickle Park by the public and staff.
+The town team has also held two events where the space has been well used by patrons, enhancing the overall experience of the event.
 5.1.2 Encourage uptake in business community solar with distribution of promotional video.
-S&D C&B On Track ~ Administration have developed marketing materials for the Solar Power Pu Agreement project to gather interest from business and property owners in online workshop.
-This workshop will communicate the benefits of solar for business.
+S&D C&B On Track ~ Administration have developed marketing materials for the Solar Power Purchase Agreement project to gather interest from business and property owners in an online workshop.
+This workshop will communicate the benefits of solar for their business.
 The timeframe for the release of these marketing materials and workshops has not been determined.
 5.1.3 Increase usability of Sutherland Reserve.
 S&D I&E Not Started ~ ~ Project scheduled to begin in 2025/26.
 5.1.4 Improve urban canopy.
-S&D I&E Not Started ~ ~ Project scheduled to begin in 2026/27.
-ACCE SSIBLE CITY 1 5.2.1 Develop and implement main street upgrades.
-S&D I&E Not Started ~ ~ 1 Project scheduled to begin in 2025/26.
+S&D I&E Not Started ~ Project scheduled to begin in 2026/27.
+ACCE SSIBLE CITY 5.2.1 Develop and implement main street upgrades.
+S&D I&E Not Started √ ~ Project scheduled to begin in 2025/26.
 5.2.2 Investigate pedestrian and cyclist connection between Loftus Street and Drummond Place.
-S&D I&E On Track ~ ~ ~ ~ ~ The City submitted a proposal for 'Improved access to and from the Pickle for walking and riding' entered as part of 2023/24 State budget submission forward by DoT as package of initiatives for the Perth Parking Management (PPMA).
-This was ultimately unsuccessful and Administration will continue with Vincent on opportunities in the future.
+S&D I&E On Track ~ ~ ~ ~ 1 The City submitted a proposal for 'Improved access to and from the Pickle District for walking and riding' entered as part of 2023/24 State budget submission put forward by DoT as package of initiatives for the Perth Parking Management Area (PPMA).
+This was ultimately unsuccessful and Administration will continue to work with Vincent on opportunities in the future.